-If Options is able to purchase the illiquid investment/s, then the price paid to purchase the holding/s will be allowed for in the current transfer value (because it will have been paid into the SIPP to secure the holding/s).
+If Options is able to purchase the illiquid investment the price paid to purchase the holding will be allowed for in the current transfer value (because it will have been paid into the SIPP to secure the holding).

-If Options is unable, or if there are any difficulties in buying Mr W's illiquid investment/s, it should give the holding/s a nil value for the purposes of calculating compensation.
-In this instance Options must still take on or otherwise remove all liability Mr W may have for any financing taken out to part fund the purchase of the Salinas Sea unit.

-If the total calculated redress in this complaint is less than £160,000, Options may ask Mr W to provide an undertaking to account to it for the net amount of any payment the SIPP may receive from the relevant holding/s.
-That undertaking should allow for the effect of any tax and charges on the amount Mr W may receive from the investment/s and any eventual sums he would be able to access from the SIPP.
-Options will have to meet the cost of drawing up any such undertaking and Mr W's reasonable costs for taking advice in relation to it.
+If Options is unable, or if there are any difficulties in buying Mr S's illiquid investment, it should give the holding a nil value for the purposes of calculating compensation.
+In this instance Options may ask Mr S to provide an undertaking to account to it for the net amount of any payment the SIPP may receive from the relevant holding.
+That undertaking should only take effect once Mr S has been compensated in full, to include any loss above our award limit, and should allow for the effect of any tax and charges on the amount Mr S may receive from the investment/s and any eventual sums he would be able to access from the SIPP.
+Options will have to meet the cost of drawing up any such undertaking.